clerk/javascript/packages/backend-core/API.md

 #### createOrganization(params)

-Creates a new organization with the given name.
+Creates a new organization with the given name and optional slug.

 You need to provide the user ID who is going to be the organization owner.
 The user will become an administrator for the organization.

 Available parameters are: